My Math Lab

 Quizzes are graded and these grades DO contribute to your overall course grade.
 As a general rule the quizzes will be available for a period of several days.
 After the material is covered in the lecture, the quiz will become available in My Math Lab for your class.
 There is a limit of 3 to the number of times you can attempt each problem (until the quiz due date).
 You cannot save a portion of a quiz.
 You must finish the entire quiz before you submit it.
 Your BEST attempt will be the one counted by Web Assign.
 A home computer or one based in one of the public access computer labs on campus can be used for the quizzes.

-Proctored exams are given in the Himes Hall OAE testing facility.
+Proctored exams are usually given in the Himes Hall or OAE testing facility.
+However, in the present Covid-19 environment, tests must be taken via Proctor U at a charge to the student of $15 per test.
 There will be a period of several days prior to exam time during which an exam can be scheduled.
 You must schedule your exam before the date on which the exam begins in order to guarantee yourself a seat for the exam.
 If you miss the exam for a valid reason, contact the course lecturer and coordinator, Dr. Vaughn

 During the exam you are expected to refrain from talking, looking at your neighbor's computer screen, using a graphing or textbook calculator, and looking at notes or books and your cell phone must be turned off.
 The room proctor will inform your instructor of any testing violations.